carlosahs/morse_code/README.md

    Morse code into the tree in `O(1)` time.
-2. The purpose of storing the Morse code in an AVL tree by a string of Morse code is to give it structure and order, so that in this way the value of a character can be defined according to the user and not to much on the actual numeric value of the character.
+2. The purpose of storing the Morse code in an AVL tree by a string of Morse code is to give it structure and order, so that in this way the value of a character can be defined according to the user and not too much on the actual numeric value of the character.

 ## `interpreter` program